mythz/jquip/README.md

   - $.hasClass
   - $.typeOf - safe type of an variable
   - $.loadScript - (url, callback [, async]) load an external script dynamically
+  - $.loadAsync - load js async and call `$(callback)` or `$.scriptsLoaded` when all scripts have been loaded
+  - $.scriptsLoaded - register callbacks to be fired when all async scripts have been loaded.
   - $.htmlFrag - creates a document fragment from a html string **(name changed)**
   - $.walk - traveres all childElems including self `(predicateFn, [[, context], results])`
   - $.query - query Engine i.r. doc.querySelector || queryEngine Shim